navipartner/docs/content/en/docs/integrations/payment_gateway/how-to/adyen/index.md

     - **Merchant Name** - The name of your merchant with Adyen.
     - **Environment** - You can choose either  the **Test** or the **Production** environment.
     - **API URL Prefix** - The URL prefix for your live Adyen account.
-        Follow [the guide on finding the endpoint URL for the live account](https://help.adyen.com/knowledge/ecommerce-integrations/integrations-basics/how-can-i-find-the-endpoint-url-for-my-live-account) to find this value.
+        Follow [<ins>the guide on finding the endpoint URL for the live account<ins>](https://help.adyen.com/knowledge/ecommerce-integrations/integrations-basics/how-can-i-find-the-endpoint-url-for-my-live-account) to find this value.
 This configuration is only required if **Environment** is set to **Production**.
     - **API Username** - The **username** obtained during the API credential generation.
     - **API Password** - The **password** obtained during the API credential generation.